mo8047/TryHackMe-Room-Reports/Cyber Security 101/Networking/Nmap: The Basics #29/Notes.md

 Question 2:Find the listening web server on 10.10.219.96 and access it with your browser.
 What is the flag that appears on its main page?

 ![](Picture5.png)
-Using the IP address and the port number, I was able to access the website and retrieve the flag
+Using the IP address and the port number, I was able to access the website and retrieve the flag.
+The reason I used port 8008 was that it was identified as an HTTP
 ![](Picture6.png)

 # Difficulties faced

-1. Found it difficult to list the IP and port to find the website for the flag in Q2 so I resorted to the hints.
+1. Found it difficult to list the IP and port to find the website for the flag in Q2, so I resorted to the hints.
 2. Understanding the SYN scan, which doesn't complete the handshake and only looks at the ports.

 # What I learned

-How to use the different commands and flags to retrieve vital data without being noticed.
-And alternative commands to telnet.
+1. Difference between TCP Connect (-sT) and SYN (-sS) scans.
+2. How to scan all ports (-p-) and fast scans (-F).
+3. How to identify and access services running on open ports.
+4. Alternative tools/commands for port checks, e.g., telnet.
+5. Importance of stealth vs full handshake in network scanning.